lguebeli/novel_roar_server/README.md

 ### Collect Fingerprints
 Fitting if the intention is to only listen to the API for collection of incoming fingerprints.
+Collected fingerprints are stored in the [fingerprints folder](./fingerprints) and need to be manually moved to their destination folder, see [Folder Structure](#folder-structure).

 Start the server as follows: `python server.py -c` (the flag `-c` marks collection of fingerprints).